Symmetry and composition in probabilistic theories: Models with Symmetry

 \subsection{Linear Representations}

 That it be fully symmetric does not, by itself, guarantee that a model will be very interesting.
 In particular, a fully symmetric test space need not have very many states.
-As an example, consider the test space $\{\{a,b\}, \{b,c\}, \{c,a\}\}$: this is obviously fully symmetric under the group $S_3$, but has (accordingly!) only one state, namely, $\alpha(a) = \alpha(b) = \alpha(c) = 1/2$.
-On the other hand, if a fully symmetric test space {\em is} endowed with a rich state space, good things follow.
-Let ${\mathfrak A}$ be a fully $G$-symmetric test space, $G$ a compact group.
-Fixing an outcome $x_o \in X$, we have a surjection $G \mapsto X = \bigcup{\mathfrak A}$ given by $g \mapsto gx_o$, and hence an embedding
+As an example, consider the test space $\{\{a,b\}, \{b,c\}, \{c,a\}\}$: this is obviously fully symmetric under the group $S_3$, but has only one state, namely, $\alpha(a) = \alpha(b) = \alpha(c) = 1/2$.